daanand86/gcp-assessment-suite/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/anandynwa/gcp-assessment-suite/discussions)
 - **Documentation**: Check the [docs/](docs/) directory

-## ⭐ Star History

-If this project helps you, please consider giving it a star! ⭐

----

 **Ready to assess your GCP environment?** Start with `python3 validate_org_setup.py` then run your first assessment!